The Best Value Funds for 2022

 These value-focused mutual funds and ETFs all earn Morningstar Analyst Ratings of Silver or better.

 Despite the recent runup, there may be good reason for some investors to explore value-oriented mutual funds and exchange-traded funds today.
-If you've been using discrete funds for your growth and value exposures, for instance, you may find that your once-balanced style portfolio is still woefully out of whack: Specifically, it may be light on value given growth's extended run.
+If you've been using discrete funds for your growth and value exposures, for instance, you may find that your once-balanced style portfolio may need rebalancing.
+Specifically, it may be light on value given growth's extended run.
 Or you may be among those who think that value stocks are, in fact, staging a comeback, and you'd like to tilt your portfolio toward that style.

 (Remember, investors who own core stock mutual funds or ETFs--especially those tracking a broad market index such as the S&P 500 or Wilshire 5000 Index--already have exposure to value stocks.
 They're diversified.
 So, the conversation about which style will thrive is less important, as they have exposure to both.)